Here’s how I’ve changed how I think about budgets—and a plan that you can make your own.

 1. Redefine how you think of a budget

 The first step in budgeting is to redefine what it means for you.
-Budgeting doesn’t have to be something for rich people with hundreds of thousands in the stock market.
+Budgeting doesn’t have to be something for rich people with six figures in the stock market.
 It doesn’t have to be something you hear about on TV.
 Most importantly, a budget doesn’t have to negatively impact you.

 You should think of a budget as a way to make the most of your money.
-Budgeting sets you up for big life goals, such as getting married, buying a house, or getting out of debt.
-It also allows you to live the life you want to live — a life where you’re not stressed about money, and able to do the things you enjoy most.
+Budgeting sets you up for life’s big goals, such as getting married, buying a house or getting out of debt.
+It also allows you to live the life you want to live—one where you’re not stressed about money and can do the things you enjoy most.

 I used to have a boss who meticulously cataloged everything he spent.
 Even when he went out to buy a sandwich at the office, he’d update a budgeting spreadsheet.